mug-n-ai/YRoot/docs/power.md

 → What helps?
 What hinders?
 :::

-That shift — from vague discomfort to structured reasoning — is often the first turning point.
+That shift, from vague discomfort to structured reasoning, is often the first turning point.

 ---